quackPin/GUI-Calculator/README.md

 3. For decimal number input it will return two digit decimal numbers (double type), otherwise it will return numbers without any decimal number (int type).

+> DEL - For delete numbers from the right to left side of the screen.
+> C & E - For clear the screen.

 <img width="377" alt="GUI-Calculator" src="https://user-images.githubusercontent.com/110601898/231759265-bed39ed6-f498-41a1-af21-bebb15ae77c8.png">